randomnerd41/optibuntu/README.md

 but this will most likly not be out for a long time!

+# suported distros
+any ubuntu spin
+ubuntu LTS or the latest
+linux mint
+pop os
+debian
+and really any debian based
+distro but ubuntu/spins/mint
+will be the most stable and
+work this best with the program!

 # for devs
 if you want to
 take my program and remake